GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 Tenure trade-off: why "low EMI" is rarely the win

-The most aggressive sales pitch you will hear is "extend tenure to lower EMI."
+The most aggressive sales pitch sounds like: "extend tenure to lower EMI."
 Here is what that does to the same Rs 1,91,760 loan at 11%:

 TenureMonthly EMITotal interestTotal payable